PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 ![Mass Observation map](img/ammo-map.png)

 #### Objectives
 This resource has been selected for this afternoon's workshop because of its potential for data mining, and we will have a very introductory look at how and why you might use its alternative API interface to the regular web interface.
+In order to do this, we must cover a bit of technical detail first.

 ### Overview